 There are lots of language options on Mastodon to help you understand other people, and help other people understand you.
 At the time of writing there are 95 different languages and dialects to choose from.

 The interface language is the language used on menus, buttons, labels, forms etc when you are logged in.
-To choose your Mastodon interface language:
+Mobile apps will automatically use the same interface language that your phone or tablet is set to.

-3. Select the language you want from the dropdown menu marked Interface language
+- Select the language you want from the Interface language dropdown menu

 Filtering timelines by language

-3. Click the link marked Other on the left of the page (on the mobile website click ☰ and then Other)
+- Click the link marked Other on the left of the page (on the mobile web click ☰ in top right and then Other)

 When the language filter is on, posts in other languages will no longer appear in your timelines.
 However, if you follow someone this will override the language filter and show you all their posts regardless of language used.